Keyboard ALT + g to toggle grid overlay

 Quite often you’ll want to drill down to the very essence of a concept.
-If such an illustration doesn’t exist in our library and a custom illustration needs to be developed, it should family with the rest in our collection.
+If such an illustration doesn’t exist in our DAM Icon library and a custom illustration needs to be developed, it should family with the rest in our collection.
 These simple conceptual illustrations are characterized by a single color and unified line weights.

 This style of illustration is great for representing objects that need to be seen and understood at a glance and at medium-to-small scale.
 They can be executed in either 2D with vector-based tools or in 3D using non-photorealistic rendering techniques.
 When using graphic spot illustrations, please refrain from trying to convey materials in a photorealistic way.

 If you work with 3D, you have a great deal of flexibility in composing and rendering illustrations to best tell your story.
 Using 3D, it is possible to achieve final results that range from the graphic examples above to ones that are highly photorealistic.
 As always, the story should dictate the degree of complexity and visual style.